You are viewing a story from harrypotterfanfiction.com

 For the next few weeks, George dedicated all of his energy into the joke shop.
 He would spend all day in the shop, laughing with his customers and pulling pranks on his employees, and stay up most of the night coming up with new products.
 He tried very hard to put Hermione out of his mind, but it was difficult, considering she worked just a few shops down from him.
 He would often catch glimpses of her in the street, running errands or picking up lunch.
 Every time he felt a familiar ache in his chest, but ignored it, throwing himself even more into his work at the joke shop.

 George didn’t know it, but Hermione was working just as hard as he was.
-She loved her new job at the bookshop, and quickly became the manager’s favorite (if she wasn't already).
-Customers would ask for Hermione specifically, and would come back later if she wasn’t available.
+She honestly loved her new job at the bookshop, and quickly became the manager’s favorite (if she wasn't already).
+Customers would ask for Hermione specifically, not just because of her celebrity status, and would come back later if she wasn’t available.
 If Hermione wasn’t working with books, she was reading them.
 She found joy in learning again, and dove into any book she could get her hands on.
 During her breaks she sat outside, with a book in one hand and a cup of coffee or hot butterbeer in the other.
-It was always cold and windy but she didn’t care.
+It was cold and windy that time of year, but she didn’t care.
 She needed to be out, breathing fresh air.
 She would steal a peek at the joke shop every now and then, and every so often would catch a glimpse of George.
 Her chest would tighten at the sight of his shaggy hair and wide smile, and she would quickly return to her book.

-Hermione hated that she had to avoid George, that she had to deprive herself of the one person who made her happiest.
+It hurt that she had to avoid George, that she had to deprive herself of the one person who made her happiest.
 She was bitter about the fact that, as Ron’s brother, he was off-limits.
 However, she wasn’t going to make a fool of herself by admitting her feelings when she knew they couldn’t be returned.
-Wouldn’t be returned.
-So whenever Hermione’s thoughts strayed to George (and his perfect eyes and warm smile and soft hair and strong arms...), she pushed him firmly from her mind.
+Wouldn’t be returned, she reminded herself with a deep breath.
+So whenever Hermione’s thoughts strayed to George (and his perfect eyes and warm smile and soft hair and the safety of his strong arms...), she pushed him firmly from her mind.
 She would forget him, she decided.